Automated External Defibrillators (AEDs) at UoB

 - The Medical School – Main reception on the wall

 - The Education Building - Ground floor, main foyer.

 - SPORTEX – 2nd floor by the gents’ toilets

 - Guild of Students - 2nd floor facilities office

 - Aston Webb - main reception desk

 - Chemical Engineering - reception area G23

-- Elms Road Computer Centre G5 - 1st floor office
+- Elms Road Computer Centre G5 - ground floor, reception

 - Winterbourne - shop behind the reception desk

 Location of AEDs off campus